tobob/just-walking/content/blog/20190424/index.md

 Quick carbohydrates refill in [Chata na Czantori](https://pl.wikipedia.org/wiki/Schronisko_turystyczne_na_Czantorii) and we are going down to Ustroń.

-Then going up on Równica, very quick but exhausting elevation.
-On top, we again eat something in a restaurant.
-We are checking Równica sumit (there is nothing special there) and we are going down to Brenna.
+Then going up to Równica, very short but still exhausting section with high elevation.
+On top, we eat again in a restaurant.
+We are checking Równica summit (there is nothing special there) and we are going down to Brenna.

 Then the last climb to Błatnia.
-We made the last stop for rehydration and decide to go through Klimczok and Szyndzielnia because it will be easier to catch a bus to Bielsko's center.
+We made the last stop for rehydration and decided to go through Klimczok and Szyndzielnia, because it would be easier to catch a bus to Bielsko's center.